-Twenty of Colorado’s state parks are on a “reservation-only” system in which campers can reserve a site, 24/7, anywhere from six months in advance up until the day of arrival by logging into cpwshop.com from a computer or smartphone, or by calling 800-244-5613.
-Camping reservations at all other state parks must be made at least three days prior to the arrival date.
-The table below explains how this reservation window system works.
+All Colorado state parks are on a “reservation-only” system in which campers can reserve a site, 24/7, anywhere from six months in advance up through the day of arrival by logging into cpwshop.com from a computer or smartphone, or by calling 800-244-5613.

 Reservations can be made a maximum of six months in advance of arrival date, depending on the park's opening date.

-If campsites are available, a reservation can be made a minimum of three days prior to the arrival date.
+If campsites are available, a reservation can be made through the day of arrival.

 All camping and reservation fees must be paid in FULL at time of reservation.
 You may purchase your annual parks pass at time of reservation.
 If you do not have an annual parks pass when you arrive at the park, vehicle entrance fees are collected at the park.